varnish/Varnish-Book/varnish_book.rst

    - Client requests connection closed ``ReqHeader:connection ~ close``
    - ESI miss (-g request) ``{3+}Begin ~ Bereq``

+   Taglists are not case-sensitive, but we recommend you to follow the same format as declared in ``man vsl``.

    ..
 Benefits for others

    The grouping and the query log processing all happens in the Varnish logging API.